digital twins

 Thermal models simulate parameters related to thermal efficiency to better manage degradations.

 Transient models predict the plant’s speed, reliability, and emissions under different conditions.
-The gained insights are used to achieve the best operational flexibility with consideration for equipment and site limitations.
+The insights gained are used to achieve the best operational flexibility, taking into consideration equipment and site limitations.

 Anyway, at this step, you need to define what exactly your model will do: monitor conditions, prevent faults, simulate behavior under different parameters, help in product design, you name it.
 Focus on one task, test results, and only then augment your digital twin with other capabilities.